Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Introduction

-\begin{itemize} \item We provide an overview of OSN image privacy and a privacy analysis framework based on OSN image sharing's lifecycle.
-We identify typical user behaviors and the derived privacy issues stage by stage throughout the complete lifecycle from a user-centric perspective.

-\item We perform a systematic review regarding the privacy intelligence for the privacy issues identified in each stage.
-We summarize the related articles published in the recent ten years, with clustering all available intelligent solutions and discussing their advantages, limitations, and common design principles.

-\item We highlight the outstanding challenges and future directions in each stage of the analysis framework, as well as the challenges in the current publicly available datasets. \end{itemize}
+In brief, this article provides a comprehensive understanding of privacy in OSN image sharing with the following contributions: 1) the properties and taxonomy of OSN image privacy; 2) a novel privacy analysis framework based on the OSN image sharing lifecycle; 3) a representation of the potential privacy issues arising from typical sharing-associated user behaviors; 4) an in-depth review of the current advances in privacy intelligence solutions for OSN image privacy; 5) the identification of a set of essential design principles for privacy intelligence; 6) a discussion of the open challenges in OSN image privacy and future directions for addressing them.

 The remainder of this paper is organized as follows.
-In Section \ref{section2}, the overview of OSN image privacy is presented, including the concept of privacy in OSN image sharing and the structure of the lifecycle-based privacy analysis framework.
-In Sections \ref{section3} through \ref{section5}, we identify the modern privacy issues, summarize the corresponding intelligent solutions and discuss the common principles of privacy by design for each successive stage of the framework.
-The challenges and future directions are discussed in Section \ref{section6}, and Section \ref{section7} offers a brief conclusion.
+Section \ref{section2} presents an overview of OSN image privacy, discussing the properties and taxonomy of OSN image privacy and the structure of the privacy analysis framework.
+In Sections \ref{section3} through \ref{section5}, we identify modern privacy issues, summarize the corresponding intelligent solutions and discuss the common principles of privacy by design for each stage of the framework.
+Section \ref{section6} discusses the future lines for dealing with the open challenges detected.
+Section \ref{section7} offers a brief conclusion.